 Speeding is also a serious problem with regard to pedestrian accidents.
 In fact, speeding is the primary cause of nearly 1/3 of all fatal motor vehicle crashes in Utah.

 Pedestrians always have the right-of-way at both marked and unmarked crosswalks.
 Walkers can also cross the street in any location unless it is otherwise prohibited.
 However, pedestrians that are not in a crosswalk must generally yield to oncoming traffic.
 Even where a pedestrian has a “Walk” symbol, he or she should still check for traffic before stepping into the road.

 Utah law requires that motorists always exercise due care to avoid an accident with a pedestrian, even where the pedestrian may be violating their own duties.
 This is particularly important for drivers who are turning and may not be watching an upcoming crosswalk.

 Pedestrians are much smaller compared to motor vehicles and do not have protections against them in a collision.
 That means that pedestrian-auto accidents can be extremely severe.
-This is particularly true when a vehicle is traveling at high speeds.
+This is particularly true when a vehicle is travelling at high speeds.

 Because motorists in Utah are required by law to yield to pedestrians, the assumption is that the driver is usually the at-fault party.
 However, you must still make a showing with an insurance company or at trial.
-Your Farmington personal injury attorney can help you gather and present evidence to prove that the driver was at fault and should be legally responsible for your injuries and damage.
+Your personal injury attorney can help you gather and present evidence to prove that the driver was at fault and should be legally responsible for your injuries and damage.
 Jardine Law Offices PC will be a valuable resource in this process.
 Call 801-350-3506 to set up your free case evaluation today.